 This course features a dedicated Correlative Light and Electron Microscopy (CLEM) Techniques Module.
 If you wish to work on a CLEM project, please be sure to select the EM Course track in the application.

-This course is intended for anyone interested in using imaging in their neuroscience research, including graduate students, postdoctoral or clinical researchers and young investigators in the beginning of independent research careers.
+This course is intended for anyone interested in using imaging in their neuroscience research, including graduate students, postdoctoral or clinical researchers, and early career independent investigators.

 Research Statement: In approximately 500 words, please tell us why you are interested in this course, and how this course will contribute to your ongoing or future research.